hamsterksu/Android-AnnotatedSQL/README.md

 Android-AnnotatedSQL
 ====================

-Android library for auto generating SQL schema
+Android library for auto generating SQL schema.

-This project is a eclipse plugin to generate SQL schema by annotation for Android project To build api jar only please use buil-api.xml
+This project is an eclipse plugin to generate SQL schema by annotations for Android project.
+It's annotation processor so it will not add some code to your final apk.
+It will work during compile process

+To use this library in project you should add annotations jar to project class path  and add plugin to eclipse.
+After that you should turn on annotation preprocessing for your project on the project properties screen and check plugin in factory path section.

+To build api jar only please use buil-api.xml

 We suppport the following annotations: **@Autoincrement**, **@Column**, **@From**, **@Index**, **@Join**, **@NotNull**, **@PrimaryKey**, **@Schema**, **@SimpleView**, **@Table**